 Is Perfectionism Robbing You Of Connection And Progress?

-So… I am a perfectionist… You would never guess, because I am doing lots of things imperfectly, but perfectionism doesn’t necessarily show up in all areas of life.
-Once I knew that perfectionism is in the way of getting things done, I was on a mission to free myself from it.
+So… I am a perfectionist… You would never guess, because I am doing lots of things imperfectly.
+Once this “diagnosis” has been confirmed, I was on a mission to free myself from it.
+It’s not about doing things well.
+It’s about…

-Below are the most common signs of perfectionism.
-I can only hope you don’t suffer from any of them.
+Below are 5 most common signs of perfectionism.

 1. You explain yourself.
 When you happen to do things slightly below your standards, you explain yourself to everybody around.
 Why?
 Because a perfectionist cares too much about what others will think about her.
-She is subconsciously afraid of rejection, punishment, criticism.
-Are you recalling where you learned this pattern?
+She is subconsciously afraid of rejection, punishment, criticism, people talking behind her back.
+Do you recall where you learned this pattern?
+I certainly do.
+I learned it at home and outside of home, in my first 20 years of life.

 2. It takes you forever to complete a job; project, article, spreadsheet; whatever you work on.
 You waste precious time revising, reviewing, asking for feedback and obsessing what else can you do.
-So it is perfect.
+To make sure it is perfect.

 The truth is – objective “perfect” doesn’t exist.
 It will never be perfect for everyone- it just has to feel good for you, but there will always be someone who doesn’t like it.
 And there always will be people that will love it.
 For them it will be perfect.

-5. You lose connection with who you are.
+4. “They” need to know you are perfect.
 You put so much effort into appearing perfect that you lose connection with your inner self.
 Instead of dealing with your insecurities, you push them down in the effort to appear ideal.
 This sweeping dirt under the carpet will sooner or later be discovered, so why not deal with the mess when it is small.
-As Brene Brown writes in her blog:

-It may be time to face it: imperfect is authentic, appealing and irresistible.
-And we love people that are authentic and not afraid to show their weaknesses and share their struggles.
+It may be time to face it: what we see as imperfect, is authentic, appealing and irresistible.
+And we love people that are authentic.
+People who are not afraid to admit their weakness, because they accept it as part of themselves.
+People who at least don’t pretend.

-6. You care too much about people who don’t care about you.
+5. You care too much about people who don’t care about you.
 Basically: about the judges, the critics.
 If you think about it – your perfectionism must have started somehow.
 Either from too strict and demanding parents, kids that were picking on you, or even abusive boss or an ex.
-Those people and their judgmentalism may still be alive in your head long after you freed yourself from them.
-Except that not completely.
+Those people and their judgment may still be alive in your memory.

 Possible solution: It takes time, but if you mindfully catch the moments when judgement appears – notice where does it come from and whose voice is really talking in your head.
-Change focus: if we take under consideration people who really care about us, people to whom we matter – the pressure is off.
+Change focus: bring to mind someone in whose presence you always feel good (if that needs to be your dog, it’s fine).
+Imagine what would this person say.
+Or would your mistakes matter to them?
+Believe this image.

 I was on a phone with my friend, Julie, and we talked about strict house rules some people have.